User’s Guide to CGNS#

 end

 There are several items to note regarding this code.
-Whenever a new entity is created using the API, an integer index is returned.
+An integer index is returned whenever a new entity is created using the API.
 This index is used in subsequent API calls to refer to the entity.
-For example, the above call to cg_open_f, which opens the file grid.cgns, assigns to this entity the index index_file.
+For example, the above call to cg_open_f opens the file grid.cgns and assigns to this entity the index index_file.
 This same index_file is used to identify this entity in subsequent calls.
 Similarly, cg_base_write_f assigns an index index_base to the base, cg_zone_write_f assigns an index index_zone to the zone, and cg_coord_write_f assigns an index index_coord to each coordinate.

 For FORTRAN code, an include statement pointing to cgnslib_f.h must be present.
 (The cgnslib_f.h file comes with the CGNS software.)
 Also, it is imperative that the x, y, and z arrays be dimensioned exactly as (21,17,N), where N ≥ 9 (or else as a one-dimensional array of at least size 21*17*9) for this particular example; this is because the cg_coord_write_f routine writes the first 21*17*9 values contained in the array as it is stored in memory.
 If x, y, and z are tri-dimensional arrays and the first two indices are dimensioned larger than 21 and 17, respectively, then incorrect values will be placed in the CGNS file.
 In a real working code, one would probably either (a) use one-dimensional arrays, (b) dynamically allocate appropriate memory for x, y, and z, or else (c) pass the index values to a subroutine and write via an appropriately dimensioned work array.

-A complete code written in C that performs the same task of creating grid coordinates and writing them to a CGNS file is given here.
+Here is complete code written in C that performs the same task of creating grid coordinates and writing them to a CGNS file.

 /* Program write_grid_str.c */